MovingBlocks/Terasology/ESOF-docs/Verification and Validation.md

 ## Bug Report Solution

-In order to further enhance our experience with the testing of Terasology, our group started to work in the [issue #1030](https://github.com/MovingBlocks/Terasology/issues/1030), which was then considered obsolet by a Terasology developer and closed.
+In order to further enhance our experience with the testing of Terasology, our group started to work in the [issue #1030](https://github.com/MovingBlocks/Terasology/issues/1030), which was then considered obsolete by a Terasology developer and closed.
 But, while working on it we found a possible software fault on the code and took advantage of Github's issue tracker to report it as [issue #2014](https://github.com/MovingBlocks/Terasology/issues/2014) and focused on solving it.

 ### Approach

-Althoug fixing the software fault for this issue was relatively simple, in order to test it we developed a test suite which not only tested the purposed of our fix but also other methods of the same class which weren't being tested.
+Although fixing the software fault for this issue was relatively simple, in order to test it we developed a test suite which not only tested the purposed of our fix but also other methods of the same class which weren't being tested.

 ### Submission

-After solving the issue and pass all the tests, we created a [Pull Request](https://github.com/MovingBlocks/Terasology/pull/2017) to the original repository of Terasology and associated it with the corresponding issue.
+After solving the issue and ensuring that it passed all the tests, we created a [Pull Request](https://github.com/MovingBlocks/Terasology/pull/2017) to the original repository of Terasology and associated it with the corresponding issue.
 As this report is being written the PR is waiting for acceptance.